Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 <br />

-## Use ADXL345 with Fysetc Portable Input Shaper
+## Measure resonances with Fysetc Portable Input Shaper

 You can use Fysetc Portable Input Shaper with FLSUN Speeder Pad for measuring Resonances via USB.